ThinkingJoules/snapgraph/README.md

 __________

-## GBase Helper Functions
+## Snap Helper Functions

 # Query
 Currently query is really messy.
-This may change and will probably be the most fragile part of the gbase api.
+This may change and will probably be the most fragile part of the snap api.
-**Below are the arguments for `subscribeQuery(cb,**queryArr**)`, however `gbase.base().nodeType().subscribe()` uses these same arguments, they are formatted in a more conveient object to pass in.**
+**Below are the arguments for `subscribeQuery(cb,**queryArr**)`, however `snap.base().nodeType().subscribe()` uses these same arguments, they are formatted in a more conveient object to pass in.**

 Currently all queries need to have at least a single [CYPHER](#cypher) statement and a single [RETURN](#return) statement.
 The other arguments [STATE](#state), [RANGE](#range), [FILTER](#filter) are optional.

 Below we will be creating a single query thoughout all of the examples here is the data they are searching through:

-Note: 'Joined' is a gbase propType = 'date', is actually a unix number.
+Note: 'Joined' is a snap propType = 'date', is actually a unix number.
 (a:Person {Name: 'Alice', Age: 34, Joined: 8/15/18})
 (b:Person {Name: 'Bob',   Age: 35, Joined: 1/18/19})
 (c:Person {Name: 'Carol', Age: 33, Joined: 4/26/19})